ronaldonyango/ronaldonyango/README.md

 <!-- Introduction Section -->
-# Hey there!👋 I'm Ronald Onyango, a Data Enthusiast.
+# Hey there!👋 I'm Ronald Onyango, a Data enthusiast by day, problem-solving ninja by night

 Passionate about building robust data pipelines and transforming data into actionable insights.
 I believe data can tell compelling stories.